cincheo/sh3do-getting-started/README.md

 This git repository gathers the documentation and resources to get started with embeding SH3DO into your own Web Site.

-To know more about SH3DO and see live demos, please visit [https://www.sweethome3d.online](the official Web Site).
+To know more about SH3DO and see live demos, please visit [the official Web Site](https://www.sweethome3d.online).

 ## Purpose

 The purpose of SH3DO is to provide an easy-to-install and easy-to-use SaaS for 3D-powered plan edition, floor planning, and so on.
 SH3DO provides a REST API, so that it is easy to use it independently from the programming language.

 SH3DO comes with a free starter plan to enable plan editing and 3D visualization in your web site.
-Please visit [https://wwww.sweethome3d.online].
+Please visit https://wwww.sweethome3d.online.
 As explained below, you can also try out embeding locally for development purpose.

 ## Getting Started